-Over the stile and along the path to the characterful and rustic John's Hut.
-Sitting in its own paddock by the millpond it is the larger of the two glamping accommodations (17x6ft), and comfortably equipped for a longer stay.
-A small double bed, tucked away at the end of the hut, has a supportive mattress and dressed in a pretty pink cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
-The blue Hungarian dresser is thoughtfully stocked with all you need; a trug of cutlery, crockery, glasses, utensils, kettle and toaster.
-Wood is provided for the small Salamander stove that keeps your evenings toasty warm ... in the mornings throw open the stable door and watch the millpond's ducks.
-Later, sit at the pine table overlooking the chestnut tree with a pot of tea, a slice of homemade cake and a board game taken from the wooden box.
+Follow the path around the millpond to the characterful and rustic John's Hut.
+Sitting in its own paddock by the millpond it is the larger of the two glamping huts (17x6ft), and comfortably spacious for a longer stay.
+A small double bed, tucked away at the end of the hut, has a supportive mattress and is dressed in a pretty cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
+The blue Hungarian dresser is thoughtfully stocked should you wish to stay cosy in the hut and make a cup a brew.
+A basket of wood is provided for the small Salamander stove that keeps your evenings toasty warm ... in the mornings throw open the stable door and watch the millpond's ducks.
+Later, sit at the pine table overlooking the chestnut tree with a pot of tea, cake picked up from a rural farm shop and a board game taken from the wooden box.

-And eat like a king!
-If you have time, we can source a selection of local breakfast goodies for you to cook over the campfire.
-John's Hut has been thoughtfully equipped for self-catering and you will find all you need to prepare meals.
-Take a look at our Extras page to find out more ~ the cooked breakfast can be purchased when you book your stay.
+Eat like a king!
+If you have time, we can source a selection of local breakfast goodies for you to cook over the campfire or in the field kitchen.
+A few strides from the hut, it has been thoughtfully equipped for preparing meals and has a table and chairs.
+Although power for a fridge and toaster (the hob is gas!), by night it is lit by twinkling fairy lights and candles.
+Take a look at our Additions page to find out more about booking the cooked breakfast.

 an INDUSTRIAL history.